MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-analytics-and-reports/app-usage-report.md

 Each report has a date at the upper left that shows when the report was created.
 Reports usually reflect a 24-hour latency from the time an app was opened.

-The Y axis on the chart is the number of users who for the date you selected by hovering over the chart are considered active users because they have opened an app at least once.
+Admin center provides a chart of the active users and the dates.
+Active users is the number of users who opened an app at least once during the selected time period.

-The X axis on the chart is the date range that you selected for the report.

 Hover over the dot (4) representing an app's usage on any date to see the total number of that app’s active users on that date.